jhyuklee/controlled-text-generation/README.md

 Reproducing Hu, et. al., ICML 2017's "Toward Controlled Generation of Text" in PyTorch.
 This work is for University of Bonn's NLP Lab project on Winter Semester 2017/2018.

+## Slight Modification
+We modified the softmax layer of VAE.
+Each GRU time step produces a vector with lenght equal to word embeddings.
+We tried to minimize distance between pretrained word embeddings (GloVe) and the output of each time step.
+In this way, we can avoid using softmax layer, and feed the output embedding directly as an input to the next time step.
+Refer to 'nosoftmax' branch.

 ## Requirements
 1. Python 3.5+
 2. PyTorch 0.3